VISTABEE PRODUCT TERMS AND CONDITIONS

 5.6 The Supplier reserves the right to insist on payment in advance of the work being undertaken, or to require a deposit from the Customer of up to 50% of the estimated Charges at the time of Acceptance (hereinafter referred to as the “Deposit”) The amount of any Deposit shall be deducted from the total amount of the Charges for invoicing purposes.

-5.7 Where an Order includes Services for the production of a photograph or video, if the Customer cancels the Order they are subject to a cancellation fee of 20% of the total price of the Order plus VAT, and if such cancellation is not made at least one working day prior to the day of the shoot the cancellation fee will be a minimum of £100 plus VAT in the UK and $150 plus taxes in the USA.
+5.7 Where an Order includes Services for the production of a photograph or video, if the Customer cancels the Order they will be subject to a cancellation fee of 50% of the total price of the Order plus VAT or Taxes (if applicable), and if such cancellation is not made at least one working day prior to the day of the shoot the cancellation fee will be a minimum of £100 plus VAT in the UK and $150 plus taxes in the USA.
 If the shoot or pre-production process has commenced (time of appointment started), full payment will be due.
 If an Order for Services has been made and the Customer cancels the Order after 30 days since placing the Order for Services, full payment will be due regardless of whether the order has been completed, no refund will be provided for part Service delivery.

 5.8 For all other Services, the Customer shall have the right to cancel the Services and receive a full refund of any payment made including the Deposit for a period of seven Business Days starting on the day of Acceptance provided that no work relating to the Services has been undertaken by the Supplier.
 If work relating to the Services has been undertaken by the Supplier within the seven day period, the Customer shall have no right to cancel the Services under this clause and the only grounds for cancellation shall be under clause 11 herein or a payment of any cancellation fees for permitted cancellations as set out in the Supplier’s standard fee rates, a copy of which will be provided by the Supplier on request.